lambdaclass/homebrew-cairo-lang/README.md

 #### NOTE:
-If you encounter with an error that says `"rustup command not found, please run rustup-init to proceed..."`, this means that the `rustup` command was not found, meaning that you need to run `rustup-init` to install it.
-You can then proceed with the installation normally.
+If you encounter with an error that says `"rustup command not found, please run rustup-init to proceed..."`, this means that the `rustup` command was not found, meaning that you need to run `rustup-init` to install it, this cannot be done automatically since `homebrew` runs in a sandbox and thus prohibiting writing outside of it.
+Once done, you can then proceed with the installation normally.